klaeufer/klaeufer/README.md

 -->

 - 🔭 I’m currently working on lecture notes and code examples for my upcoming classes, as well as [these research projects](https://laufer.cs.luc.edu/#research).
-- 🌱 I’m currently learning formal methods methods and tools for my [new COMP 335/488 fall 2022 course](https://laufer.cs.luc.edu/lucformalmethodscourse), as well as updating my Scala 3 examples for my [COMP 371/471 fall 2022 programming languages course](https://lucproglangcourse.github.io).
+- 🌱 I’m currently learning formal methods and tools for my [new COMP 335/488 fall 2022 course](https://laufer.cs.luc.edu/lucformalmethodscourse), as well as updating my Scala 3 examples for my [COMP 371/471 fall 2022 programming languages course](https://lucproglangcourse.github.io).
 - 👯 I’m looking to collaborate on projects in environmental sustainability and other areas of social justice.
 - 🤔 I’m looking for help with research software/prototyping.
 - 💬 Ask me about research opportunities in the context of [these projects](https://laufer.cs.luc.edu/#research).